Foundations on the Hill and District Meetings

 As Gov. Jared Polis started his first term, he joined CEOs at our Leadership Forum to discuss his four key priorities and how they aligned with many of the focus areas of Colorado foundations.

-(In photo above, Colorado Health Foundation CEO and Leadership Forum Co-Chair Karen McNeil-Miller sits to left of newly sworn-in Gov. Jared Polis at February convening attended by leaders of member foundations and government funding agencies.)
+(In photo above, Colorado Health Foundation CEO and Leadership Forum Co-Chair Karen McNeil-Miller sits to left of Gov. Jared Polis at convening attended by leaders of member foundations and government funding agencies.)

-To mark the many times former Gov. John Hickenlooper met with our CEOs and addressed our full membership, our Board Chair and CEO presented him with our own version of a “proclamation” at our Annual Meeting at the Governor’s Mansion in November 2018 (pictured right).
+To mark the many times former Gov. John Hickenlooper met with our CEOs and addressed our full membership, our then Board Chair Mark Andersen and CEO Joanne Kelley presented him with our own version of a “proclamation” at our Annual Meeting at the Governor’s Mansion in November 2018. (pictured right).